fReNOvucrar/Odin-Landing-Page/README.md

-This is my Landing Page for the Odin Project.
+This is my rough draft Landing Page for the Odin Project.